That is the question.

 Sixteen days later, now seventeen days…

-In those seventeen days I’ve had chaos ensue yet again.
+In those seventeen days that it took me to make that coffee I’ve had chaos ensue yet again.
 I am tired of mental chaos – I am determined to kill it.
 Right Here, Right Now.

 Let me explain the happenings of the past three weeks, starting with I